arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/user-manual/content.md

 The **Nicla Sense ME** will be listening to the Host board to send back the required data.
 This is all automated via the libraries **Arduino_BHY2** and **Arduino_BHY2Host**.

 The code is available inside the examples provided with the Arduino_BHY2 Library.
-Open it by going to **Examples > Arduino_BHY2 > App.ino**.
+Open it by going to **Examples > Arduino_BHY2 > App**.

 ```arduino
 #include "Arduino.h"